 - Keep records of the respective pressure gauge readings and monitor the change over time.

 For an effective area ratio of 2:1 between the piston and the rod side of the cylinder, a 3,000 PSI pressure on the rod side will give a reading of 1,500 PSI on the piston side.
-To avoid any problem with piston seal or tube, the differential pressure should be maintained across the piston.
+To avoid any problem with the piston seal or tube, the differential pressure should be maintained across the piston.

-Never, direct the flow to cylinder piston side with the ball valve closed.
+Never, direct the flow to the cylinder piston side with the ball valve closed.
 Else, it will end up in the failure of the cylinder and an injury could result as well.
 Always use the required personal protective equipment while carrying out this test or any other hydrostatic test.

 Effective Hydraulic Cylinder Repair Tips